Kenbil1119/winmingle-low_level_programming/0x01-varianles_if_else_while/README.md

 ## Code
 - [0-positive_or_negative.c](https://github.com/Kenbil1119/winmingle-low_level_programming/tree/main/0x01-varianles_if_else_while/0-positive_or_negative.c)
+Prints if a randomly generated number is Positive,  Negative o    r Zero (in a rare case)
 <details>
     <summary>See more</summary>
-    > [!NOTE]
+    [!NOTE]
-    > _This is a C code source file that print to the stdout, not a complete program
+    > _This is a C code source file that print to the stdout, not a complete program_

-    Prints if a randomly generated number is Positive,  Negative or Zero (in a rare case)

-    > [!TIP]
+    [!TIP]
     > Use command to  compile code

     ```bash
     gcc -Wall -Werror -Wextra -pedantic -std=gnu89 0-positive_or_negative.c
     ```